Dragon Books

 (Crystal Scherer)

 Creative premise aside, Upon Wings of Change is a slice of life story which looks at the unusual but endearing relationship that can form between bonded pairs.
-The two main characters, Tahsa and Taureen, work surprisingly well together, and I think the story starts to get very interesting as soon as the creatures known as sicora are introduced to the world.
+The two main characters, Tasha and Taureen, work surprisingly well together, and I think the story starts to get very interesting as soon as the creatures known as sicora are introduced to the world.

 Length: 386 pages.